Becoming a swimming teacher30 March 2017

 Also, the flexible hours can give you the opportunity to fit your career around looking after your children.
 Or other personal, study or work commitments.

 If you want to be a Swimming Teacher you need to achieve the following qualifications:

-- ASA Level 1 Swimming Assistant (Teaching) Qualification
+- Swim England Level 1 Swimming Assistant (Teaching) Qualification

 This course develops your knowledge, skills and abilities as a Swimming Assistant.
 It will enable you to actively support a qualified Swimming Teacher in the delivery of a pre-prepared session.